The leading voice for excellence in public finance

 CSPN brings together administrators of 529 savings and prepaid plans from across the country, as well as their private sector partners, to offer convenient tools and objective, unbiased information to help families make informed decisions about saving for college.

-2. Encourage Saving for College at the Workplace – The workplace is often where Americans make decisions about saving.
+The workplace is often where many Americans make decisions about saving.
 Tax code incentives that promote employer contributions into the retirement plans of employees have proven to be an effective method to increase retirement savings.
-Tax code incentives that similarly promote employer contributions to Section 529 Qualified Tuition Programs will be an effective method of encouraging continued education among employees.
-We believe employers could have a broader impact on the long-term financial wellness of Americans if they are given a role in assisting and accommodating participation in a 529 plan.
+Tax code incentives that similarly promote employer contributions to an employee’s 529 savings account will be an effective method of encouraging continued education among employees and provide a powerful employee retention benefit.
+Therefore CSPN urges Congress to enact legislation to encourage and incentivize employers to support their employees’ efforts to save for education in a 529 savings account to benefit themselves or their families.

 NAST / CSPN College Savings Resolutions